matt-h/rdio-enhancer/README.md

 * Reload Playlist after it is sorted
 * Import Spotify playlists
 * Fix Export to CSV so it can save a filename.
 Need to figure out a new way to do this; Data URIs currently do not support this.
+* Browse by and filter your collection by year
+* Export/Import Playlists
+* Add "Add to Playlist" link to the queue page itself in addition to Queue popup

 Changelog